containers/common/docs/containers.conf.5.md

 The default number available is 2048.
 If this is changed, a lock renumbering must be performed, using the `podman system renumber` command.

+**platform**=""

+Specifies the default platform for image operations such as pull, build, run, and create.
+When set, container engines will use this platform instead of the host's native platform.
+The format is `os/arch` or `os/arch/variant` (e.g., `linux/amd64`, `linux/arm64/v8`).
+If empty (the default), the host's platform is used.

 **pod_exit_policy**="continue"

 Set the exit policy of the pod when the last container exits.
 Supported policies are: